- Find a Trail

 If you begin at the Wai'anae side, take the trailhead at the end of the paved road in the Keawaula Section of Ka'ena Point State Park.
 Take the dirt road for 2.4 miles to Ka'ena Point Natural Area Reserve.
 The shoreline will be on your left, and you'll encounter boulder-strewn beaches and tide pools; cliffs rise above to the northeast.

 If you begin from the Mokule'ia side, park at the end of the paved road then follow the dirt road for 2.5 miles.
 This section of the trail crosses a broad, flat plain with a few limestone reefs and sand dunes.
-As of early 2012, this approach only occasionally follows the old rail bed.
-A predator-proof fence has been erected to protect Ka'ena Point's seabirds and plants but access gates allow you to continue along the trail.
+A predator-proof fence has been erected to protect Ka'ena Point's seabirds and plants, but access gates allow you to continue along the trail.
 Stick to the established paths to avoid trampling native flora and seabirds, some of which nest on the ground.
 No dogs are allowed in the reserve.

 Regardless of which side you begin from, you will have to retrace your steps to return to your vehicle.